deb17/radix/README.md

 1. Base should be between 2 and 36.

+2. The `.to` method mutates the number, i.e. changes its value and base.

-2. Very large or very small floating-point numbers should be in quotes.
+3. Very large or very small floating-point numbers should be in quotes.